A note on this companion piece

 Three regime types.
 R1 (Advisory): LLM output is logged and surfaced for decision-support, but a human makes the decision.
 R2 (Supervised): LLM output is actioned, but a human can override within a defined time window.
 R3 (Autonomous): LLM output is actioned immediately, subject to hard gates that block specific action types regardless of model output.
 Hard gates are the framework’s key enforcement mechanism: absolute blocks that fire on defined conditions (output contains a protected attribute reference; decision amount exceeds threshold; model confidence below floor) before any action is taken.

-The entropy commit-reveal mechanism is worth noting separately: before receiving the full decision context, the LLM commits to a decision hash.
-This prevents hindsight-biased rationalisation — the model cannot see the outcome and work backwards to construct a justification.
+The entropy commit-reveal mechanism is worth noting separately: before receiving the full decision context, a random seed is committed to an audit log.
+For reproducibility.
 Governance metrics produce an audit trail for every decision, with decision provenance logged to a persistent store.

 The connection to the Harness Lab taxonomy is direct.
 Mech-gov-framework is an implementation of the Govern primitive from the eight-primitive framework (Perceive, Remember, Reason, Act, Evaluate, Mutate, Coordinate, Govern).
 H2’s consistent outperformance of H9 in the ASCRS benchmarks reflected, in part, that simple governed architecture outcompetes sophisticated multi-agent coordination when the task demands it.
 This framework operationalises that lesson at the production engineering level.